Priors

 priors['t_nebula_min'] = Constraint(minimum=0, maximum=100)

 Then define our priors on all other parameters in the normal way.
+You can then check whether the constraints are set up correctly by sampling from the prior via

 You can implement your own constraints by following the constraint templates and bilby